Smoothing the track of a moving beetle

 \[\begin{aligned} x_{t+1} &= x_t + \cos(θ_t)v_t \\ y_{t+1} &= y_t + \sin(θ_t)v_t \\ v_{t+1} &= v_t + e_t \\ θ_{t+1} &= θ_t + w_t \end{aligned}\]

 where $e_t ∼ N(0,σ_e), w_t ∼ N(0,σ_w)$ The beetle further has two "modes", one where it's moving towards a goal, and one where it's searching in a more erratic manner.
 Figuring out when this mode switch occurs is the goal of the filtering.
-The mode will be encoded as a state variable, and used to determine the amount of dynamic noise affecting the velocity of the beetle, i.e., in the searching mode, the beetle has more velocity noise.
+The mode will be encoded as a state variable, and used to determine the amount of dynamic noise affecting the angle of the beetle, i.e., in the searching mode, the beetle has more angle noise.
 The mode switching is modeled as a stochastic process with a binomial distribution (coin flip) describing the likelihood of a switch from mode 0 (moving to goal) and mode 1 (searching).
 Once the beetle has started searching, it stays in that mode, i.e., the searching mode is "sticky" or "terminal".

 We load a single experiment from file for the purpose of this example (in practice, there may be hundreds of experiments)